 When to plant

-Can be planted anytime the ground is not frozen in Southern gardens.
+It can be planted anytime the ground is not frozen in Southern gardens.
 Keep plants well-watered if planting in the summer.
-For Northern gardeners, spring through early summer would be the best time to get plants established before winter.

 When will my plant flower?